apache/ozone-site/README.md

 # Apache Ozone Website v2

 Welcome to the development branch of the new and improved Apache Ozone website.
 The new site is being built with [Docusaurus](https://docusaurus.io/).
 See the [Docusaurus docs](https://docusaurus.io/docs) for details on working with this framework.
+The `progress.sh` script can be used to get an approximation of how many pages are remaining before the website is ready.

 ## Relevant Links